mashiyatz/TRMOY/README.md

 # This Reminded Me Of You
-Code and documentation for "This Reminded Me Of You" by Jo and Mashi
+Code and documentation for a Unity3D project by Jo and Mashi for Hypercinema Fall 2022 at ITP.